neoremind/fluent-validator/README.md

 To perform a validation of constraint, we have the class extending `ValidatorHandler` class and implementing `Validator` interface.
 CarSeatCountValidator is able to do validation on a primitive *int* value.

 If the seat count is less than two, it will return false and an error message is put into the context.
-If fail fast strategy is enbled, the result output would be:
+If fail fast strategy is enabled, the result output would be:

     Result{hasError=true, errorMsgs=[Seat count is not valid, invalid value=99]}

 If the seat count validates successfully, it will return true.
 So that the process goes to the next validator.
-If all the fileds do not violate any constraint, the result output would be:
+If all the fields do not violate any constraint, the result output would be:

     Result{hasError=false, errorMsgs=null}